MBrouns/Zipfs-Law-and-city-development/docs/formalization.md

 ## Job offers implemented through city agents

 There are a number of job categories:
-- Fixed percentage required
+- Fixed percentage required jobs, such as:
 	- Agricultural
 	- Service
-- Growth inducing:
+- Growth inducing jobs, such as:
 	- Manufacturing
 	- ICT
 	- Finance
 	- Engineering

-Job offers are designed for fixed percentage categories to increase the attractiveness of cities where the percentage in that categorie is lower than the desired percentage and to decrease the attractiveness of cities where it is higher.
+Job offers are designed for fixed percentage categories to increase the attractiveness of cities where the percentage in that category is lower than the desired percentage and to decrease the attractiveness of cities where it is higher.

 The job offers for growth inducing categories are designed to increase the attractiveness of a city for people with that job category the more people of that category live in that city.

-## Assumed:
+## Assumed
 Moving because of need for bigger house is most often within city limits -> Out of scope of this project

-## Narrative:
+# Narrative
 Assume that a tick is a year in real time.

 For each city: